 Magda has put dancing on hold to return to college.

-Masika is a recent graduate of the Evergreen State College.
-She started dancing when she was a sophomore and has enjoyed it ever since.
-Despite being nervous speaking in front of crowds, Masika has found dancing in front of an audience to be much more enjoyable.
+Masika started dancing when she was a sophomore in college.
 Before getting involved with belly dance she trained in mixed martial arts for four years.

 Mira added dancing to her life in 2010 and loves learning about the music, technique, choreography, costuming, culture, and spirit of belly dancing.
-Dancing with her Mas Uda sisters and the rest of the dance community is one of life's great pleasures!
-Mira has been experimenting with solo work and enjoys continually challenging herself to grow as a dancer.
+Mira has moved on to solo work and enjoys continually challenging herself to grow as a dancer.

 Mirabai danced with Mas Uda until 1991.
 See her website for more info on this former troupe member. http://www.raks_mirabai.fastmail.fm/

 Nayyirah began taking bellydance classes with Mas Uda in January 2010 and is currently on break from dance.